How do I apply?

 If you are a new freshman applicant, you may request an admission application fee waiver by sending us your official college application fee waiver form provided by the SAT (College Board) or ACT.

 Or, you may request an admission application fee waiver by sending us a copy of your Student Aid Report (SAR) from your Free Application for Federal Student Aid (FAFSA).
-In order to be considered for the waiver, your Estimated Family Contribution from the SAR must be zero.
+In order to be considered for the waiver, your Estimated Family Contribution from the SAR must be less than 400.

 How to submit transcripts